Where to get a Merchant Account for your Online Business

 Part 3: Discusses offshore merchant accounts.
 Why you might want to explore this as an option, and what to expect.

 Part 4: Presents options for higher risk accounts and alternative payment systems.

 Part 1: Onshore

 It is very possible that you could have great benefits from a simple set up within the United States.
 This is because banking in the USA offers some distinct advantages.
-Being the world’s largest economy (at the time of publication) the US also has the most advanced banking system, and one that does provide some simplicity and benefits to startups and SME’s.
+Being the world’s largest economy (at the time of publication) the US also has the most advanced banking system and one that does provide some simple benefits to startups and SMEs.
 There are many different options in terms of credit card processing, and this might be a good place to look first if you are looking to process payments online.

 Advantages: Quick set up, ease of set up, low cost and good to get started.

 Disadvantages: Potential liabilities both tax and legal.
 Further, the tax situation is complicated and becoming more so, particularly for online merchants once they reach a certain size.

 For Americans: Set up a company, obtain an EIN, open a bank account and set up a merchant account.
 Avoid additional compliance requirements of going offshore.